prokosna/sola_mpd/README.md

 - Plugin for integration with other services
 - Intuitive playlist editing and flexible song table layout including multi-column sorting (powered by [AG Grid](https://www.ag-grid.com/))

-On the other hand, the following features are out of scope:
+On the other hand, the following features are out of scope for now:

 - Cover art
 - Metadata editing